vladperchi/InmoIT/README.md

  dotnet tool install --global dotnet-ef
 ```

-3. Install the latest version of Visual Studio IDE 2022(v17.0.0 and above) OR Visual Studio Code
+3. Install the latest version of Visual Studio IDE 2022(v17.0.0 and above) OR [Visual Studio Code][vscode-url].
 4. Install the latest [Docker on Windows][dockerwininstall-url]
 5. It's recommended to use MsSql Server Database as it comes by default with InmoIT.
 6. As for quick DB Management, me love [Azure Data Studio][azuredatastudio-url]